 Reading "Laws of UX”

-Jon Yablonski’s Laws of UX isn’t another dry UX manual.
-It’s a manifesto wrapped in science.
-A handbook for designers who want more than trends—they want timeless truths.
+Jon Yablonski’s Laws of UX is a manifesto wrapped in science.
+A handbook for designers who want more than trends.
 His core argument: psychology is design’s secret weapon.
 If we want to build interfaces that feel effortless, intuitive, even delightful—we need to understand how humans actually think.

-At its heart, this book is about alignment.
-Aligning your designs with how people process the world—not how you wish they would.
-Yablonski doesn’t worship originality for its own sake.
-He respects patterns.
+Yablonski respects patterns.
 Cognitive shortcuts.
 The brain’s stubborn habits.
 And he urges us: don’t fight them—design with them.

 He lays out 12 principles—each a psychological insight, each paired with real-world examples: